elogeart/daikon/daikon-messages/README.md

 ## Overview

-The purpose of this module is to provide a common infrastructure to normalize messages exchanged by Talend services.
+The purpose of this module is to provide a common infrastructure to normalize asynchronous messages exchanged by Talend services.

 Messages can either be events or commands:
 - events relate past actions or modifications that were processed by the issuing service.